blytkerchan/blytkerchan.github.io/_posts/2010-09-04-home-search-where-art-thou.markdown

 comments: true
 date: 2010-09-04 00:51:43+00:00
 layout: post
-permalink: /blog/2010/09/home-search-where-art-thou/
-slug: home-search-where-art-thou
 title: Home Search, Where Art Thou?
 wordpress_id: 892
 categories:
   - Opinions
   - Technology
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 In my day to day life, there are few things I truly dislike doing: I'm a pretty happy person.
 There is one thing, though, that I really don't like - at all - and that strikes me as a truly pointless exercise in futility: searching.
 Shouldn't we have a solution for that by now?

 It strikes me we already have all of the necessary technology to come up with a viable solution: I've worked with most of them!
 Let's have a look what this might look like.

 <!--more-->

 ## How It Would Work

 Let's say you've misplaced you pen: you whip out the portable device of your choice (in my case, my iPod Touch), launch the search app and type "pen".
 This would either access a local index over the network, or an index on the web, and would start looking where an item that matches "pen" was last seen.
 Say you have seven pens at your home: one in the bedroom, three in your home office, two in the living room (of which one in the couch, between the cushions) and one in the laundry room.